 The primary goal in the first trial was to evaluate safety and tolerability.
-This Safety and tolerability study was completed on time in Q4 2017 and concluded that IBP-9414 was safe and well-tolerated in premature infants with birth weights between 500-2,000 grams, with high compliance to treatment with the study drug and that there was no evidence of cross-contamination with IBP-9414 in placebo treated infants.
+This study was completed on time in Q4 2017 and concluded that IBP-9414 was safe and well-tolerated in premature infants with birth weights between 500-2,000 grams, with high compliance to treatment with the study drug and that there was no evidence of cross-contamination with IBP-9414 in placebo treated infants.

-The ongoing pivotal Phase III study is designed to demonstrate and document efficacy of IBP-9414 over placebo in the prevention of NEC and improvement of so called "feeding intolerance" in premature infants with a birth weight \leq 1,500 grams.
-This study will also include safety evaluation.
+The ongoing pivotal Phase III study is designed to demonstrate and document efficacy of IBP-9414 over placebo in the prevention of NEC and the reduced time to Sustained Feeding